AI-sandbox/XGMix/README.md

 $ python3 XGMIX.py <query_file> <output_basename> <chr_nr>

 where <query_file> is a .vcf or .vcf.gz reference file containing the query references and <chr_nr> is the chromosome number.
+The predictions are written in <output_basename>.msp.tsv .

 ## Output

-The predictions are written in <output_basename>.tsv.

 The first line is a comment line, that specifies the order of subpopulations: eg:
 #reference_panel_population: golden_retriever labrador_retriever poodle poodle_small